kowarschick/json-transform/README.md

 using a JSON file.
 The content of such file can be transformed in a variety of ways.
 Typical applications are REST API templates, game levels, or configuration files.

+Please note that I use the [Horstmann Brace Style](https://horstmann.com/unblog/2010-06-28/braces.html).
+Every LISP programmer knows why.
+Moverover, since I like to make code readable manually, I currently don't use any linter.

 ## Installation